The Evolution of Mobile Journalism

 Other clients are using Mojo reporting to produce video content for social media platforms and even broadcasting on air with high quality footage that was completely produced with smartphones.

-With the debut of new small 360° video cameras that can attach to smartphones; the range of stories, assignments and innovation strategies for MOJO reporting is rapidly expanding.
+With the debut of new small 360° video cameras that can attach to smartphone apps; the range of stories, assignments and innovation strategies for MOJO reporting is rapidly expanding.